-- Two essays 35% - There will be two essays of about 1500 words each.
-Your writing assignment that earns the higher grade will be worth 20% and the one with the lower grade will be worth 15%. - One final take-home essay exam 25%. - The essay exam will be due at a time determined by the Registrar's Office during the December exam period.
+There will be two essays of about 1500 words each.
+Your writing assignment that earns the higher grade will be worth 20% and the one with the lower grade will be worth 15%.

+One final take-home essay exam - 25%

+The final take-home exam will be due at a time determined by the Registrar's Office during the December exam period.